apache/nuttx/configs/clicker2-stm32/README.txt

            telnetd_daemon: ERROR: socket failure: 106

-       2017-06-21:  Basic functionality has been achieved.
+       2017-06-21:  Basic UDP functionality has been achieved with HC06 compression and short address.
+Additional testing is required for other configurations (see text matrix below).

+       2017-06-23:  Added test for TCP functionality.
+As of yet unverified.

+     Test Matrix:
        The following configurations have been tested:

                                 TEST DATE
          COMPRESSION ADDRESSING UDP  TCP